VirgilSecurity/virgil-cli/doc/markdown/virgil-keygen.1.md

 EXAMPLES
 ========

-1. Generate Elliptic 384-bits NIST Curve Private Key(default), your
-    password will be requested:
+1. Generate a Curve25519 private key(default), your password will be requested:

         virgil keygen -o private.key

-2. Generate Elliptic Curve Private Key with password protection:
+2. Generate an Elliptic Curve private key with password protection:

         virgil keygen -o private.key -p STRONGPASS

-3. Generate Elliptic 521-bits NIST Curve Private Key, your password will be requested:
+3. Generate an Elliptic 521-bits NIST Curve private key, your password will be requested:

         virgil keygen -o private.key -a secp521r1

-4. Generate RSA Private Key, your password will be requested:
+4. Generate 8192-bits RSA private key, your password will be requested:

         virgil keygen -a rsa8192 -o private.key

 SEE ALSO
 ========

-**virgil**(1)
-**virgil-config**(1)
-**virgil-key2pub**(1)
+virgil(1)
+virgil-config(1)
+virgil-key2pub(1)